codefellows/seattle-code-301n24/curriculum/class-04/facilitator/README.md

 ## Deployment

 ## Lab Notes

 ## What changed from the previous class?

 ## What might students struggle with today?

 ## Past bugs, issues or surprises...

 ## General Comments and Notes

-- Tie in the WRRC during code review.
-By now, students should be fairly familar with this basic WRRC and ready for our discussion of what a server is next week.